isabella232/rtos-docs-pr.sv-se/rtos-docs/netx-duo/netx-duo-sntp-client/chapter3.md

 ## <a name="nx_sntp_client_utility_fraction_to_usecs"></a>nx_sntp_client_utility_fraction_to_usecs

-Omvandla en NTP-fraktion till mikrosekunder
+Konvertera en NTP-bråkkomponent till mikrosekunder

 ### <a name="prototype"></a>Prototyp